You have turned-in this assignment. You can review the lesson and see your previous answers.

 The British established a colony and made Morgan the acting governor of Jamaica.

-The reason we've spent some time looking at the story of Henry Morgan's career is because he is a classic example of the way British Empire started out, using ambitious freelancers or private individuals as much as official forces.
+The reason we've spent some time looking at the story of Henry Morgan's career is because he is a classic example of the way British empires started out, using ambitious freelancers or private individuals as much as official forces.

-So to simplify, Britain's early empire-building process involved enterprising individuals, not always privateers, establishing plantations, and then later gaining political power.
+So to simplify, Britain's early empire building process involved enterprising individuals, not always privateers, establishing plantations, and then later gaining political power.

-For example, the Virginia Company managed to establish the first successful colony in North America.
+For example, the Virginia company managed to establish the first successful colony in North America.

 Previous colonists often didn't survive.

-They named their colony Jamestown after James I who granted the company's charter, their licence sought permission to explore and cultivate new territories in North America.
+They named their colony Jamestown after James I who granted the company's charter.

 They eventually struck upon the cultivation of tobacco.